celsiusnarhwal/snowflake/README.md

 > the `SNOWFLAKE_FIX_REDIRECT_URIS` environment variable to `true`.
 See [Configuration](#configuration)
 > for details.

 From there, Snowflake works just like any other OIDC provider.
-Your app redirects to Snowflake for authorization (which in turn redirects to Discord); upon succcessful authorization, Snowflake provides your app with an authorization code, which your app returns to Snowflake in exchange for an access token and an ID token.
+Your app redirects to Snowflake for authorization; upon succcessful authorization, Snowflake provides your app with an authorization code, which your app returns to Snowflake in exchange for an access token and an ID token.
 The access token can be sent to Snowflake's `/userinfo` endpoint to obtain the associated identity claims, or your application can decode the ID token directly to obtain the same claims.

 Frankly, if you're reading this then you should already know how this works.